 Annual report

-The research activities carried out by the doctoral students of the XXXIX cycle covered the following topics:
+The research activities carried out by the doctoral students of the XXXIX cycle cover the following topics:

 - Application of 'flexible photovoltaics' for a high penetration of the solar source in the energy mix of the Rome Technopole;